Nicholas-Muturi/mc21-quotes/README.md

 ## Live Demo

-The live demo to the project can be found [by clicking here](https://quotes-ip1.firebaseapp.com/)
+The live demo to the project can be found [by clicking here](https://quotes-ip1.firebaseapp.com/) or [this alternative link](https://nicholas-muturi.github.io/mc21-quotes/)

 ## License
+ed
 This website is under the MIT license which can be found [HERE](LICENSE)
----

 ## Development server